gurki/vivid/README.md

 ## Color Spaces

+`vivid` uses different types to represent colors, based on their attributed color space.
+The default `rgb`-space uses `glm::vec<3, float>`, which is accessible via `tq::col_t`.
+For `RRGGBB` byte-typed colors, `glm::vec<3, uint8_t>` or `tq::col8_t` is used.

-`vivid` has an extensive set of direct conversion routines.
+The library has an extensive set of direct conversion routines.
 Additionally, there's a bunch of shortcuts for multi-step conversions.
-I haven't included the complete graph of all possible conversions.
-Rather, all the functions currently included have been of use to me at least at some point.
+I haven't included all possible conversions.
+Rather, the functions that are currently included have been of use to me at least at once upon a time.

+Conversions are built in a functional way, where colors get passed through converters, yielding new colors in different spaces.
+The user must (to some degree) ensure the integrity of the data passed into a converting function.
+E.g. `tq::xyz::fromLab` indeed assumes, that it is handed a `tq::col_t`, whose data encodes a valid `lab` color representation.

 ### Native Conversions

+The following native conversions are currently available.

     hcl ← lab
     hex ← rgb8, index